electron/electron/docs/api/web-contents.md

 * `filePath` String - Path to the output file.

-Returns `Promise` - Indicates whether the snapshot has been created successfully.
+Returns `Promise<void>` - Indicates whether the snapshot has been created successfully.

 Takes a V8 heap snapshot and saves it to `filePath`.